 If you have paid social security contributions in another EEA country as well as the UK, then the UK will look at the contributions you have made under its own scheme to work out how much state pension to pay you.
-In addition, the UK will look at any contributions you have made in other EEA countries, which may help you qualify for a UK state pension or a higher state pension.

 There are two methods that the UK can use to work out how much to pay you – Method A and Method B. We demonstrate how this works in the example Charlotte.